1. Promote cultural exchange in the form of Mahjong and other strategic games

 ...adapted from Wikipedia

 We mainly focus on mahjong (Cantonese and Japanese style - but you can play your own style with your own groups).
-We also have Chinese chess and Chinese checker available but you can bring in your own game or suggestions too.
+We also have Chinese chess and Chinese checker available.
+You can bring in your own game or suggestions too.

 Beginners are always welcomed to any of our sessions.
 There are no separate sessions for beginners so just come to any of the regular sessions.
 We (you with the committee normally) will go through the game together step by step.
 When you feel you can play then you can move on to the 'normal' tables as everyone else.